solwhitehorn/solwhitehorn.github.io/_drafts/2020-07-30-switch-future-ports.md

 Chrono Trigger takes place in a world similar to Earth, with eras such as the prehistoric age, in which primitive humans and dinosaurs share the earth; the Middle Ages, replete with knights, monsters, and magic; and the post-apocalyptic future, where destitute humans and sentient robots struggle to survive.
 The characters frequently travel through time to obtain allies, gather equipment, and learn information to help them in their quest[^ct].

-How come this game is not on the Switch yet?
+How is it possible that this game is not on the Switch yet?
 It has already been ported and "remastered" for so many systems, I mean you can play it on: PS1, Nintendo DS, iOS, Android and Steam.
 And on top of that, Nintendo already has the SNES Virtual Console where they could easily put it and it would be a major success.
 The SNES virtual console is a major disappointment but it could be an article on it's own.

 [^ct]: https://en.wikipedia.org/wiki/Chrono_Trigger